LukaszMrugala/zephyr/stateless/README.md

 ## pipeline.groovy

-This is a Jenkins pipeline script wrapper for the sanitycheck-runner.sh script that implements a Gitlab CI flow for internal Zephyr CI functions.
+This is a Jenkins pipeline script wrapper for the above runner.sh script that implements a Gitlab CI flow for internal Zephyr CI functions.
 It supports parallel build expansion across Jenkins build agents & is intended to be called from a top-level Jenkins CI job with parameters set for:
 * Source Repo URL
 * Source Branch URL
 * Zephyr SDK Version